 There are several reasons writing prompts are important.
 They help shake Writers Block, start the thought process for a piece of flash fiction, short story or novel.
 Some writers who are in between writing projects will us them as a writing exercise.
 They know writing everyday is a way to hone and keep their skills sharp.

 There are many types of writing prompts.
 The most common are the Written and Visual.
 ThunderHorse Publishing uses the visual.
 Why?
 We all see the picture, event or person.
 However how we process what we see is unique to each individual.
 A visual prompt can jar memories that only that person has.

-The Writing Prompt Game
+The Writing Prompt Game Rules